Agaltsovd/GetBlogger/README.md

 # GetBlogger

-GetBlogger is A Marketplace for Social Media Influencers and Advertisers
+GetBlogger is A Marketplace for Social Media Content Creators and Advertisers

 Uses Swift, Xcode, Firebase, Figma, Facebook API